cianeastwood/egfr/README.md

 # 5. Possible improvements

 ## 5.1 Data
 - **Use more dataset features**: The current models have access to fingerprints (fcfp, ecfp, maccs) and pretrained features (FCD, ChemBERTa).
-One could also make use of some the original data features, such as molecular weight, number of hydrogen bond donors/acceptors, etc., if they are predictive of the target variable.
-These may also need to be preprocessesd, e.g., by standardizing continuous features, or converting categorical features to one-hot encodings.
+One could also make use of some of the original data features, such as molecular weight, number of hydrogen bond donors/acceptors, etc., if they are predictive of the target variable.
+These may also need to be preprocessed, e.g., by standardizing continuous features, or converting categorical features to one-hot encodings.
 - **Use different pretrained models**: One could also try other pretrained models like Microsoft's Graphormer.
 This is provided by the molfeat package, but requires an older version of python so was ignored in this version.